-Swimming is often a go-to activity at this time of year as there is lots of fun to be had and energy burnt, whatever the weather!!
-Unfortunately, we currently don’t have an indoor waterpark in Leeds but there are lots of options within an hour (ish) drive of Leeds.
+We currently don’t have an indoor waterpark in Leeds but there are lots of options of family indoor swimming pools for kids and babies with slides within an hour (ish) drive of Leeds.

 1. Calypso Cove Waterpark, Barnsley

-We went here for the first time earlier this year after hearing great reviews from others in the North Leeds Mumbler chat group and the kids loved it!
+We went here after hearing great reviews from others in the North Leeds Mumbler chat group and the kids loved it!
 It’s in the middle of Barnsley (worth getting the satnav loaded as it’s down a backstreet) but only takes 35 minutes from North Leeds.

 There are 3 big slides* (Terror Torrent, Eruption, Kraken) only Eruption has a 1.2 metre height restriction (there is a drop into a deep pool at the end so advisable only for strong swimmers) and then a slalom slide which the younger ones can also use (either on their own or with you).
 There is also a wave pool, a normal pool and a diving pool with 3 different heights of diving board.
 (You can even watch them dive into the pool from an underwater viewing area!)

 They recently opened a dedicated area for younger children, Barnacle Bay, it says it is suitable for the under 8’s but I would suggest it is more suited to under 5’s.
 The pool in Barnacle Bay is shallow and there are lots of water features, a mini slide, a submarine to play in and lots of squirting water!!

 In the main pool there is a Pirate Ship which has a slide coming from it and water cannons to squirt!
 We also spent time in the main pool practising swimming and jumping in whilst daddy and older Mini Mumbler went on the main slides.

 There is a large mixed gender changing area, lockers (you need a £1) and showers but these got very busy.